 None of the region's transportation networks are complete, but the motor vehicle network is much closer than others.
-A goal of the RTP mobility policy is to complete all the planned infrastructure networks included in the plan - motor vehicle, transit, pedestrian, bicycle and trail.
-None of these networks are complete, but the motor vehicle network, which will be 99% complete in 2045 when other networks are only 58 to 73% complete, is much closer than the other networks.
+A goal of the RTP mobility policy is to complete all active transportation networks by 2035, and to complete all planned infrastructure and service networks by 2045.
+None of these networks are completed under the updated RTP, but the motor vehicle network, which will be 99% complete in 2045 when other networks are only 58 to 73% complete, is much closer than the other networks.
 Completing all networks in the RTP is important to meeting goals, but the fact that the motor vehicle network is so much more complete than others contributes to the challenge of providing a variety of seamless and connected travel choices.
 Additional work is being completed by Metro staff to develop approaches for defining system completeness for transportation system management and operations (TSMO) network and transportation demand management programs.

 The region has historically prioritized completing pedestrian and bicycle facilities near transit, and the RTP upholds this priority.
-The pedestrian and bicycle networks are currently more complete near transit than in other locations in the region, and though the RTP does slightly less to complete these networks near transit than in other parts of the region, they will still be more complete in 2045.
+The pedestrian and bicycle networks are currently 6% more complete near transit than in other locations in the region, and though the RTP makes slightly less progress completing these networks near transit than in general, they will still be more complete in 2045.

 The RTP generally improves access to frequent transit, if only slightly.
 In order for the transit system to be useful, stops and stations have to be located near common origins and destinations, particularly for the frequent service that gets riders where they need to go efficiently.
 The RTP slightly increases the share of jobs that are near transit, and in the short term, the share of households that are located near transit as well.
 However, the share of households that are projected to be within walking distance of transit in 2045 is similar to the base year share.
-Though the RTP expands the transit system, this planned growth may not be keeping pace with new development.
+Though the RTP expands the transit system, this planned growth may not be keeping pace with new development, or land use plans may need to be updated to locate more housing near new service.

 Almost all of the RTP projects include design elements that support travel by transit, foot or bike.
-However, slightly under a third of the RTP spending goes toward projects that close gaps in regional transportation networks.
-Increasing this share could help the RTP better complete the transportation system.
+However, less than a third of the RTP spending goes toward projects that close gaps in regional transportation networks.